lekum/pygigas/README.md

 - `GIGAS_API_PASSWORD`

 ## TODO
-Fix queue status waiting (the current solution is a workaround)dd
+Fix queue status waiting (the current solution is a workaround)